There are several different types of Tape Measure available each designed for different uses;

 An absolutely essential hand tool for all trades not just Carpenters.
-I use mine all day long to obtain accurate measurements when pricing work and then when working on site.
+I use mine all day long to obtain accurate measurements when pricing up work initially and then when working on site.
 I've got a couple of different designs I use depending on what I'm doing/measuring.

 The metal hook on the end of the tape moves backward and forward the same distance as it is thick.
 This is so when you are measuring in between two walls for example, then hook onto the end of a piece of timber that thickness of the hook is allowed for.
 So don't take it back to the shop like I once did when you notice this...
 Its intentional!